DrozmotiX/ioBroker.discovergy/README.md

 # ioBroker.discovergy

 This is an ioBroker adapter for your Discovergy Power meassurement meter.
-It uses the Discovergy API to read data of your meters and syncronise it's current values to iObroker.
+It uses the Discovergy API to read data of your meters and syncronise it's current values to ioBroker.

 https://api.discovergy.com/docs/